 SurveyMonkey offers several features to pique customer engagement, including:

-• AI-powered guidance for faster survey questions and unique recommendations to avoid response bias
+- AI-powered guidance that allows for faster survey questions and unique recommendations to avoid response bias.

-• Targeted questions triggered by the user’s time on the page, pages viewed, or visit frequency
+- Targeted questions that trigger based on the user’s time on the page, pages viewed, or visit frequency.

 In addition to creating and distributing surveys, SurveyMonkey can help you analyze responses and generate reports summarizing them.